-From Zandery, the crew flew a fifteen hour leg to Ascension Island which is located in the middle of the South Atlantic between South America and Africa.
+From Zandery, the crew flew a 15-hour leg to Ascension Island located in the middle of the South Atlantic between South America and Africa.
 Upon arrival, the crew was descended upon by NASA and affiliate company representatives, including photographers and newsmen.

-The hospitality has just begun.
-The hotel owner's wife gave the men nee passes to two movies in town and provided transportation.
+The hospitality had just begun.
+The hotel owner’s wife gave the men free passes to two movies in town and provided transportation.
 For those who preferred to stay at the hotel, free refreshments were served in the casino.

 The next morning, cars were offered to the crew but were declined because of the left side of the road driving regulations.
 Instead, the hotel owner’s wife and her sister chauffeured the crew to a private club for swimming and entertainment.

 As all good things must end, we were on our way back to Dover with fond memories of some fine folks that were as sincere with their service as they were with their smiles.

 We were to learn that two months later, on April 14th, an Atlas D launch vehicle lifted a model of the Apollo moon capsule from Cape Kennedy in the first test of the heat that would be encountered by a spacecraft reentering the atmosphere at lunar-return velocity.
 During the spacecraft’s fall to earth, a solid-fuel Antares II rocket behind the payload fired for 30 seconds increasing the descent speed to 25,166 miles per hour.
 The spacecraft’s exterior reached an estimated temperature of 20,000 degrees Fahrenheit.
 About 32 minutes after launch, the spacecraft impacted into the Atlantic Ocean.
 “Our” telescope was used to visually follow the capsule’s progress.